 - 1 pound pork hot sausage

 - 1 (8 oz) block cream cheese, softened

 - In the bowl of a stand mixer, mix together sausage and cream cheese.

 - Add in baking mix and stir until combined.

 - Then add in cheese.
 Feel free to be generous with your cheese measurements.

 - Scoop up meat mixture and form into 1-inch balls and place on baking sheet.

-- Then pop your baking sheet in the fridge for 10 minutes.
+- Then pop the baking sheets in the refrigerator for 10 minutes to chill.

 - Once they are chilled, bake for about 25 minutes.
 Then serve!

 - This is easiest combined with an electric mixer.
 If you don't have one, you can always get in there with your hands because you want this combined well.
 Your hands may get messy but they will do a good job.

 - Once cooked, they should be firm to the touch and golden brown on the outside.